darryllane/Bluto/README.md

 >https://github.com/darryllane/Bluto

+Like Bluto?
+====
+Give us a vote: https://n0where.net/dns-analysis-tool-bluto/

 Bluto has gone through a large code base change and various feature additions have been added since its first day on the job.
 Now that RandomStorm has been consumed and no longer exists, I felt it time to move the repo to a new location.
 So from this git push onwards Bluto will live here.
 I hope you enjoy the new Bluto.